primefaces/primefaces/docs/7_1/core/performance.md

 ### Other

-- Only required for non-JSF managed resources :Use a custom ServletFilter to set the correct expires/cache headers of your resources (images, stylesheets, javascripts).
+- Only required for non-JSF managed resources: Use a custom ServletFilter to set the correct expires/cache headers of your resources (images, stylesheets, javascripts).
 - Compress and optimize your Javascripts in your build process.
 If you use maven, try primefaces-extensions' closure compiler maven plugin.
 - Enable GZIP in your webserver.
 If it's not supported by your webserver/container, you can still add the GzipResponseFilter from OmniFaces: http://showcase.omnifaces.org/filters/GzipResponseFilter